wgmilleriii/piano-tech-assistant/README.md

 ## About the Developer

-As a professional piano technician and concert pianist, I bring extensive experience in piano maintenance and performance to this project.
+I bring over three decades of experience in piano maintenance and performance to this project.
 My background includes:

-- Professional piano technician services throughout New Mexico
+- Professional piano tuning since 1992, serving thousands of musicians
-- Concert pianist with extensive performance experience
-- Piano teacher offering both online and in-person instruction
-- Expert in piano maintenance and care
+- Doctorate in piano performance
+- Specialization in tuning methods for romantic-era music
+- Successor to Jean-Luc Matton's established 30-year business in Albuquerque
+- Comprehensive experience with homes, schools, concerts, and religious organizations

 ## Project Description